Caribbean Islands Villa Rentals By CARIBIQUE®

 Haiti is the poorest nation in the Western Hemisphere.
 Travellers who are unsettled by grinding poverty should seriously consider another Caribbean destination.
 However, for those with patience and an open mind, Haiti reveals a rich culture that is unique among post-colonial nations.

-Find out more about Haiti Villa Rentals By Owner.
+Find out more about Haiti Villa Rentals.

 Jamaica Caribbean Vacation Rentals & Holiday Villas

 The rich cultural experience of Jamaica can be attributed to the Taino, African, Spanish, Indian and Chinese inhabitants whose descendants have all influenced the flavours and sounds of the island.
 Jamaica gained full independence in 1962, though it remains a Commonwealth Realm.
 Jamaica is the third largest English speaking Nation in the Americas, however the musical Jamaican Patois is the common language of the people.
 The official currency is the Jamaican Dollar, however most businesses will accept US dollars.